arronax50/Piazza/README.md

 ## LICENSE

-ThinkUp's source code is licensed under the
+Piazza's source code is licensed under the
 [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html), which is included with the source code.